 7 of them were good, one was immature.

 - 3 days later I came to see how did it fertilize.
-Here we come on day 3… and if there are more embryos dividing properly, we wait for day 5 for that holly blastocyst.
+Here we come on day 3… and if more embryos are dividing properly, we wait for day 5 for that holly blastocyst.

 - You can’t imagine my disappointment when they told me only 1 made it to day 3!!!
 Only one!
 With all that effort, pain, and needles … come on!
 But okay, I was happy to have the embryo transfer process, and it was again a perfect 8-cell embryo…..